qcri/QLFactChecking/README.md

 # QLFactChecking

-This project contains scripts for preparation of Fack Ching in the Qatar Living community forum.
+This project contains scripts for preparation of Fact Checking in the Qatar Living community forum.

 ## Setup